 Check your keywords and categories for your book on Amazon KDP or any other online retailer you use.

-Can you make a few small changes to help readers find your book more easily?
+Can you make a few small changes to your categories or keywords that would help readers find your book more easily?

 17. Is your book in KDP Select?

 If your book in not enrolled in KDP Select, why not try it for 3 months to see if you can attract Kindle Unlimited readers.

 Or, if you have been in KDP Select for quite some time, perhaps try open publishing for a while.